Coding-with-Callie/coding-with-callie-website/README.md

 ### Update local code
 This process updates local code with any changes that have been merged into `main` from other developers
-* Switch to the main branch of the repository

-      git checkout main
-* Pull the latest changes from the remote `main` branch to your local `main` branch
+* Pull the latest changes from the remote `main` branch to your local branch

       git pull origin main
 * If there are any conflicts between local changes and changes in the `main` branch Git will notify you.
-These conflicts need to be resolved manually
+These conflicts need to be resolved manually, pushed to Github using the following steps and then approved with a PR

+      git add <file-you-fixed>
+      git commit -m "Resolved merge conflicts"
+      git push origin <your-branch-name>
 <p>&nbsp;</p>